If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 This clothing brand first took to online shopping and later on added a chatbot to help their customers find the perfect look for them.
 It recommends popular clothing lineups from its collection.
 The chatbot will show more options in case the customer wishes to see more options.

-4. Human Resources
+3. Human Resources

 Help your HR identify better candidates for your business with a marketing chatbot.
 They can assist your human resource team in connecting with candidates and gathering more information without getting involved.
 However, that’s not the only use case for an HR bot.

 Some chatbots can be used for internal purposes as well.
 Many businesses might have an internal system to manage and track leaves or holidays for a month.
 Chatbots can very well replace them and help your employees keep track of their leaves in no time.
-These chatbots will also help your employees apply for leaves and send notifications to other team members who can look after their work.
+These chatbots can also help your employees apply for leaves and send notifications to other team members who can look after their work.

 5. Airlines